 OUR LEADER FOR EIGHTEEN YEARS

 In the early days, Major MacDonald was an Army combat correspondent covering the Vietnam War.
 As he was boarding a helicopter one time in 1967, the pilot tossed him an M-16 saying, “If you fly with us, you fight with us.”
 MacDonald personally witnessed the horrors of war in Vietnam.
 Frequently, he found himself in the thick of the fight.

 MacDonald’s SP4 combat photographer was nearby covering the street fighting Nha Trang during the Tet Offensive 1968, and received a fatal shot to his head as he stood up to take a picture.
 MacDonald had the unenviable task of removing the camera strap from the neck of his deceased friend and assigned photographer.

-In fact in 1988, Trump offered MacDonald a job long before he became President, but Mac preferred to remain in the Newspaper Guild as a beat reporter.
-Since the year 2000, an article has been posted to MilitaryCorruption.com a minimum of every forty-eight (48) hours.
-While we are not there yet, one day we’ll be able to post articles every hour and immediately for breaking news.
+Trump offered MacDonald a job long before he became President, but Mac preferred to remain in the Newspaper Guild as a beat reporter because it provided better job security.
+Since the year 2000, an article has been posted to MilitaryCorruption.com about every forty-eight (48) hours.
+While we are not there yet, one day we’ll be able to post articles on a daily basis and have our own TV show.

-Over nearly two decades and under the extraordinary leadership of Major Glenn MacDonald, MilitaryCorruption.com has established trustworthy contacts all over the world that help us monitor the American military as well as related government organizations.
+Over nearly two decades and under the extraordinary leadership of Major Glenn MacDonald, MilitaryCorruption.com established trustworthy contacts all over the world that help us monitor the American military as well as military-related government organizations.